tommy-mitchell/type-fest/readme.md

 ### Iterable

-- `IterableElement` - Get the element type of an `Iterable`/`AsyncIterable`.
+- [`IterableElement`](source/iterable-element.d.ts) - Get the element type of an `Iterable`/`AsyncIterable`.
 For example, an array or a generator.
 	<details>
 	<summary>
-		Example | <a href="https://www.typescriptlang.org/play?#code/JYWwDg9gTgLgBDAnmApnA3gSRiqBDAIwBsUBREkFAOxgF84AzKCEOAciVQFoGUBnGGwDcAKBEMArlQDGMYBCpwAVHGABBEAHFquPDGgAKAJQYRiYCiIATOAEZR5yzYBMo2mM5oAsigByEkAJcOABeOGxdYjIKahgAHgAlFBgJKCoAFWQUOM8IBlUNbSpdfSgAPjKgA">TS Playground</a> | <a href="source/iterable-element.d.ts">Source</a>
+		Example | <a href="https://www.typescriptlang.org/play?#code/JYWwDg9gTgLgBDAnmApnA3gSRiqBDAIwBsUBREkFAOxgF84AzKCEOAciVQFoGUBnGGwDcAKBEMArlQDGMYBCpwAVHGABBEAHFquPDGgAKAJQYRiYCiIATOAEZR5yzYBMo2mM5oAsigByEkAJcOABeOGxdYjIKahgAHgAlFBgJKCoAFWQUOM8IBlUNbSpdfSgAPjKgA">TS Playground</a>
 	</summary>

 	```ts